Intimacy With YourselfBy Dr. Margaret Paul

 - We don't seem to have anything in common any more.
 We have gone off in different directions.

 - I've met someone that makes me feel alive again.
-I haven't felt this alive with my husband/wife for years.
+I haven't felt this alive with my spouse for years.

 Generally, I try to find out if these two people once felt in love and passionate about each other.
 Most of the time they did.
-And often the person on the phone with me believes these feelings cannot come back, especially if he or she has met someone else.
+And often the person in the session with me believes these feelings cannot come back, especially if he or she has met someone else.

 For example, Brandon consulted with me because he was thinking of leaving his marriage of 18 years.
 He still cared about his wife, Jennifer, but he was no longer in love with her.
 He had recently fallen in love with Chandra, with whom he now had all the passion he previously had with Jennifer.
 The reason he hadn't left was he was deeply devoted to his and Jennifer's four children.